vxdone/vxdone/README.md

-- 👋 Hi, I’m @vxdone :) but you can call me vix! i go by she/he/they.
+- 👋 Hi, I’m @vxdone :) but you can call me vix!
 - 👀 I’m interested in creating websites from scratch.
 - 🌱 I’m currently learning html/css.
 - 💞️ I’m not looking for collaborations right now, sorry.